ritesh1337/Cerberus/README.md

 # Cerberus
 Cerberus is a layer 7 network stress testing tool that has a wide variety of normal and exotic attack vectors. <br>
-It's written in Python3 and is usable on all systems with Python installed.
+It's written in Python (3.10) and is usable on all systems with Python installed.

 # Attack methods/vectors
 ```
 GOLDENEYE: GoldeneEye dos tool, written by Jan Seidl
 MIX: HTTP flood that randomly picks a http method
 PROXY: HTTP GET flood, using a specified file with proxies
+TORSHAMMER: Slowloris attack using the TOR network
 ARME: HTTP Apache Remote Memory Exhaustation (ARME) flood
 HEAD: HTTP HEAD flood
+SLOWLORIS: Low and slow attack that eats up the connection pool of the target
+APACHEDOS: Exploit which abuses a vulnerability which targets Apache 2.2.x
 OVERLOAD: HTTP GET flood that fills the headers dictionary with lots of junk data
 FAST: HTTP GET flood that just targets "/", good for volumetric attacks
 WEBSOCK: Websocket flood, supports SSL (wss://)
+XMLRPC: Reflection attack abusing XML-RPC pingback endpoints
 WATERTORTURE: DNS watertorture attack
 COOKIE: HTTP GET flood with large cookies, tasty!
 LEECH: Exotic bandwidth draining flood, keep the thread count below <5 and use residential proxies for better results